kubevirt/kubevirt.github.io/pages/summit.md

 order: 10
 ---

-The KubeVirt community will hold its first ever dedicated online event about all things KubeVirt.
+The KubeVirt community held its first ever dedicated online event about all things KubeVirt.
 The KubeVirt Summit is a 2-day virtual event to discover, discuss, hack and learn about managing virtual machines in Kubernetes using KubeVirt.